 Most sewer cameras come with a warranty that covers them for several years.
-This means that if the camera malfunctions or breaks, you can get it repaired or replaced without worrying about the costs of doing so on your own.
+If the camera malfunctions or breaks, you can get it repaired or replaced without worrying about the costs of doing so on your own.

-Many warranties also cover any necessary accessories you may need to use the camera, such as a charger or extra batteries.
-Generally, the longer and more extensive the warranty, the higher your price when purchasing this type of product.
+Many warranties also cover any accessories you may need to use the camera, such as a charger or extra batteries—generally, the more extended the warranty, the higher your price when purchasing this type of product.

 5. Video quality: Is it clear?

-Some cameras can record clear images while others are not; you should be able to tell right away if this is the case.
-This will depend on the camera’s quality and how much light it can handle.
+Some cameras can record clear images while others cannot; you should be able to tell immediately if this is the case.
+That will depend on the camera’s quality and how much light it can handle.
 More expensive cameras generally produce better images and have better image quality, so if you aren’t concerned about what your footage looks like, you will be happy with the video quality of a more expensive camera.

 6. Memory card/storage space: How many pictures can I store?